-Report any incidents or concerns that cause them to believe that a child or young person is, or is likely to be, at risk of harm.
+- Report any incidents or concerns that cause them to believe that a child or young person is, or is likely to be, at risk of harm immediately to the Senior DSL.
 EDClass will support any staff member, worker or volunteer who raises a legitimate concern about the actions of others without fear of recrimination

-Inform line managers of any ongoing or past child protection investigations into their own immediate family
+- Inform the Senior DSL of any ongoing or past child protection investigations into their own immediate family

-Undertake training in safeguarding and discuss this code with their line manager
+- Undertake training in safeguarding and discuss this code with the Senior DSL

 It is not permissible (and in some instances may be unlawful) for staff/volunteers to:

-Communicate with children or young people in ways which seek to build inappropriate relationships in order to abuse or put them at risk
+- Communicate with children or young people in ways that seek to build inappropriate relationships in order to abuse or put them at risk

-You will conduct yourself in accordance with this Safeguarding Code of Conduct in all your work/volunteering for EDClass.
+Staff will conduct themselves in accordance with this Safeguarding Code of Conduct in all work/volunteering for EDClass.

 Any breach of the Safeguarding Code of Conduct WILL result in disciplinary action or dismissal or the decision to cease using you as a volunteer; advisor or consultant.

 In certain circumstances, such action might also result in reports to registering bodies and/or the police.